chris-krenz/opentrons_protocols/protocols/OT-Flex/pierce_gold_bca_assay/README.md

 </details>

-## Protocol Summary
+## Automated Protocol Summary
->[!IMPORTANT]
->The labware is labelled as the Opentrons Magnetic Block V1, but the protocol uses a different magnet block.
-Offset for the flex gripper is calibrated in the code already, but please calibrate the pipette to the height of the labware on the different magnet block.

-### Robot Set-up
+### Setup
-Before automation, download the promega_miniprep.py file, edit the parameters to fit your needs, and import it into the Opentrons software.\
+Before automation, download the pierce_gold_bca_assay.py file, edit the parameters to fit your needs, and import it into the Opentrons software.\
 Set up the Flex according to what the software shows.
 >[!IMPORTANT]
 >The liquid volume displayed is the minimum; perfect liquid dispersion may not always be guaranteed, so it is suggested to add extra reagent to prevent bubbles every time.